fujii/fujii.github.io/_posts/2015-10-10-cmake-best-practice.md

 ## Use target_sources

-Using `target_sources` makes more concise than using custom variable.
+Using `target_sources` makes more concise than using a custom variable.

 ~~~cmake
 set(src hello.cxx)